ralphbrooks/notes/content/linux/environment/setting_environment_variables_from_script.md

 draft: false
 ---

-If you are spinning up different machines, it may be helpful to have environment variables set via script.
+If you are spinning up different machines, it may be helpful to set the environment variables for that machine from a linux script.

 The file might look like